USS Fresno (LST-1182): Construction and career

 The LST was ordered as part of the second group of Newport-class ships in Fiscal Year 1966 on 15 July 1966 and was laid down on 16 December 1967 at San Diego, California, by the National Steel and Shipbuilding Company.
 Named for a county in California, Fresno was launched on 28 September 1968, sponsored by Mrs. Marilyn Hyde, the wife of the mayor of Fresno, California.
 The vessel was commissioned into the United States Navy on 22 November 1969.

 Fresno was assigned to the Amphibious Force, Pacific Fleet, and homeported at San Diego.
 The LST alternated between training operations along the west coast of the United States and regular deployments to the western Pacific.
 The ship saw extensive service during the latter stages of the Vietnam War and earned two battle stars.
 Fresno was decommissioned on 8 April 1993 and was struck from the United States Naval Vessel Register on 1 December 2008.
 In 2009, along with Racine, Fresno was reported to be sold to the Peruvian Navy.
 However, this Foreign Military Sales (FMS) case was never executed and the ship remained under the control of the U.S. Navy following its decommissioning.
 On 15 September 2014, ex-Fresno was sunk as a target ship in waters 18000 ft deep, 215 nmi northeast of Guam as part of the naval exercise Exercise Valiant Shield 2014.
+Ex-Fresno was struck by various weapons systems, including GBU-12 Paveway II bombs dropped by Boeing B-52 Stratofortress aircraft from the 96th Bomb Squadron.